225 Beacon is located on the south side of Beacon, between Clarendon and Dartmouth, with 223 Beacon to the east and 227 Beacon to the west.

 Click here for an index to the deeds for 225 Beacon, and click here for further information about the land between the south side of Beacon and Alley 419, from Clarendon to Dartmouth.

-During the 1877-1878 winter season, 198 Beacon was the home of Charles Whitney and his wife, Jessie Grant (Perkins) Whitney.
+During the 1877-1878 winter season, 225 Beacon was the home of Charles Whitney and his wife, Jessie Grant (Perkins) Whitney.
 They had married in January of 1877 and 225 Beacon probably was their first home together.
-By 1879, they had moved to a new home they had built at 181 Commonwealth.
+Prior to their marriage she had lived at 263 Clarendon.
+They had moved by the next season and by the 1879-1880 season they were living at a new home they had built at 181 Commonwealth.

 By the 1878-1879 winter season, 225 Beacon was leased by Edward Gray, a cotton buyer, and his wife Elizabeth Gray (Story) Gray.
 They previously had lived at 214 Beacon.

-225 Beacon continued to be owned by the Amorys’ marriage settlement trust, and on April 19, 1880, Charles Amory, the surviving trustee, transferred the property to Copley and Katharine Amory’s thirteen year old son, Thomas Copley Amory.
+225 Beacon continued to be owned by Katharine Amory’s marital trust and on April 19, 1880, Charles Amory, as surviving trustee, transferred the property to Thomas Copley Amory, still a minor for whom he and William S. Draper served as guardians.
+Later that year, Thomas Copley Amory’s legal name was changed to Copley Amory.

 The Grays continued to live at 225 Beacon during the 1883-1884 winter season, but moved thereafter to a new home they had built at 293 Beacon.

-On May 31, 1884, 225 Beacon was purchased from Charles Amory and William S. Draper, guardians of Thomas Copley Amory, by three unmarried sisters: Eulalie M. Iasigi, Elizabeth F. Iasigi, and Mary V. Iasigi.
+On May 31, 1884, 225 Beacon was purchased from Copley Amory’s guardians by three unmarried sisters: Eulalie Mary Iasigi, Elizabeth Frances Iasigi, and Mary Vitalis Iasigi.
 They previously had lived at 43 Mt.
 Vernon with their mother, Eulalie (Loir) Iasigi, the widow of Joseph A. Iasigi.
 Elizabeth (Loir) Iasigi had died in December of 1883.

 In January of 1887, Elizabeth Iasigi married Dr. James Dwight.
 On January 22, 1887, Eulalie and Mary Iasigi transferred their interest in 225 to Elizabeth Dwight and moved to The Kensington (northeast corner of Boylston and Exeter).
 The Dwights made 225 Beacon their home.
 They also maintained a home in Woods Hole and then, by the early 1900s, in Barnstable.